An excerpt from the first chapter, "The Two Keys to Breakthrough Results."

-Every general manager today—all the way up to the CEO—is expected by his or her stakeholders to achieve new breakthroughs in performance—and fast.
-Those who don’t make visible progress toward that goal within the first year or two will likely find themselves looking for another job.
-It is precisely because of this growing breakthrough imperative that managers today, whether in corporations or nonprofits, need to get off to a fast start.
-They don’t have time for mistakes or for going back and redoing what they should have done right in the first place.
+So there is the challenge: nearly every CEO and general manager today is expected by his or her stakeholders to achieve new breakthroughs in performance.
+Those who don’t make visible progress toward that goal within the first year or two may find themselves looking for another job.
+It is precisely because of this growing breakthrough imperative that general managers today need to get off to a fast start.
+They don’t have time for mistakes, or for going back and redoing what they should have done right in the first place.